DD9/dd9/wp-content/plugins/postie/readme.txt

   Note that the images are processed in the order they are attached as of version 1.4.6.

+  Note you can only use the #img# feature if your "Preferred Text Type" is set to "plain"

 * Image templates
   Postie now uses the default wordpress image template, but you can specify a